Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

 \section{Results}

-We evaluate the proposed motion planning technique with a simulation study for collaborative object transportation by five holonomic MMRs in dynamic environments and a hardware experiment with two in-house developed holonomic MMRs that accept velocity command $u$ as the control input.
-A comparison of the proposed planning algorithm with a similar state-of-the-art motion planning algorithm by \cite{2017_AlonsoMora} has been incorporated to showcase the advantage of the proposed algorithm over the other.
+We evaluate the proposed motion planning algorithm in multiple dynamic environments with a simulation study for collaborative object transportation by five MMRs and a hardware experiment with two in-house developed MMRs that accept velocity command $u$ as the control input.
+Comparisons of the proposed planning algorithm with a similar state-of-the-art motion planning algorithm by \cite{2017_AlonsoMora} and \cite{2025_zhang} have been incorporated to showcase the advantage of the proposed algorithm over the other.

 The MMR system dynamics are approximated using the fourth-order Runge-Kutta method to calculate the state transition function mentioned in Eqn. \eqref{eqn:stf}.
 The MPC problem of the local motion planning and the nonlinear optimization of global planning is solved using the CasADi framework \cite{2019_Andersson} with an Interior point optimization (Ipopt) method.